-- an existing fair price evaluation model taking into account (i) the net asset value of the company; or (ii) the turnover value; or (iii) both values cumulatively; and - legal, financial and accounting due diligence.
+- an existing fair price evaluation model taking into account (1) the net asset value of the company; (2) the turnover value; or (3) both values cumulatively; and - legal, financial and accounting due diligence.

-Goodwill, that is, the difference between the contractual value and the net value of the company, is another element which will be taken into consideration in determining the purchase price.
+Goodwill -the difference between the contractual value and the net value of the company - is another element which will be taken into consideration in determining the purchase price.